joereddington/joereddington.github.io/_posts/2025-01-07-factory-reset.markdown

 date: "Tue Jan 07 15:17:22 +0000 2025"
 ---

 My [Ubuntu machine](http://joereddington.com/2023/07/05/pc.html) was [not working properly](https://askubuntu.com/questions/1537327/oh-NO-something-has-gone-wrong-a-problem-has-occured-and-the-system-cant-reco) so I reinstalled the operating system.
-This most is mostly my notes for when I do it next time.
+This most is mostly my notes for when I do it next time (and indeed, I'm still updating it in March with libraries and bits of software I missed)

 Because I use [Finder Zero](https://joereddington.com/2021/01/28/Finder-Zero-You-use-far-fewer-files-than-you-think,-so-stop-hoarding-them.html) it was relatively simple but still took a while.